 Hosteria Lago Grey did not impress at first sight.
 This was our accommodation for the next two nights.
 A dusty gravel road, a rusted battered sign and the relic of a rusted out bus greeted us.

 Looking like a cross between an abandoned youth hostel and a Russian re-education camp I wasn't all that inspired.
 Never judge a book by its cover.
-Twenty metres to the right of reception I witnessed the
+Twenty metres to the right of reception I witnessed themost amazing view from any hotel at any time in my life.

 I was surrounded by snow-capped mountains, a